Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 Furthermore, the JAR depends on DLLs also included in the Z3 download.
 To enable access, add the `bin/` directory of your Z3 download to the environment variable `Path`.

+For the C++ code, you also need the pre-built version of `Z3`.
+You can put the C++ file in a Visual Studio project.
+Make sure to adapt (for all configurations, all platforms):

+- `Project -> Properties -> Configuration Properties -> C/C++ -> General -> Additional Include Directories` by adding the path to the `include/` directory of the Z3 download.
+- `Project -> Properties -> Configuration Properties -> Linker -> General -> Additional Library Directories` by adding the path to the `bin/` directory of the Z3 download.
+- `Project -> Properties -> Configuration Properties -> Linker -> Input -> Additional Dependencies` by adding `libz3.lib`.